General Jewish Labour Bund: Founding

-At the heart of the vision of the future of the Bund was the idea that there is no contradiction between the national aspect on the one hand and the socialist aspect on the other, as a strictly secular organization, the Bund renounced the Holy Land and the sacred language (Hebrew) and chose to speak Yiddish.
+At the heart of the vision of the future of the Bund was the idea that there is no contradiction between the national aspect on the one hand and the socialist aspect on the other.
+As a strictly secular organization, the Bund renounced the quasi-religious aspect of the Zionist project and its use of the Hebrew language.

 After Kremer and Kossovsky were arrested, a new party leadership emerged.
 A new central committee was set up under the leadership of Dovid Kats (Taras).
 Other key figures in the new party leadership were Leon Goldman, Pavel (Piney) Rozental and Zeldov (Nemansky).
 The 2nd Bund conference was held in September 1898.
 The 3rd Bund conference was held in Kovno in December 1899.
 John Mill had returned from exile to attend the conference, at which he argued that the Bund should advocate for Jewish national rights.
 However, Mill's line did not win support from the other conference delegates.
 The 3rd conference affirmed that the Bund only struggled for civil, not national, rights.

+However, the Bund later reversed this position in its Fourth Conference in 1901, where it declared that its aims were also for the principle of equal national rights.
+In this conference, they promoted the idea of a Russia transformed into a federation of nationalities, each to enjoy “full autonomy, independent from the territory in which it resides.”
+The term nationality, stated the Congress, was to apply also to the Jewish people.
+Later, the demand for national-cultural autonomy, outlined in the Bund’s demands for cultural development of all nations and right to use one’s native language in government and social institutions, was integrated as a political demand in the Bund’s program.
+By the 8th Congress, the Bund’s interest in equal national rights for Jews, and the rights to develop a secular national culture, had become ingrained within Bund’s development of a national-cultural program.

 In 1901, the word "Lithuania" was added to the name of the party.

 The Bund's membership grew to 900 in Łódź and 1,200 in Warsaw in the fall of 1904.

 During the period of 1903–1904, the Bund was harshly affected by Czarist state repression.
 Between June 1903 and July 1904, 4,467 Bundists were arrested and jailed.